Philadelphia Slip and Fall Lawyer

 When you fall from a ladder or a flight of stairs, it can result in serious injuries.
 A property owner should install handrails on the stairs and ensure that the steps are not warped or worn.
 If a ladder is not secured properly while in use, it can lead to the person falling from it on the way up or down.
 It is the property owner’s responsibility to keep any debris off of the stairs so that people do not risk tripping.

-If you have fallen on someone else’s property because of his or her negligence, then you may want to discuss a personal injury claim with a lawyer.
-A slip-and-fall lawyer can assess your case and determine whether or not you could receive a settlement.
+If you have fallen on someone else’s property because of his or her negligence, then you may want to discuss a personal injury claim with a Philadelphia slip and fall lawyer.
+A trip and fall lawyer in Philadelphia, PA can assess your case and determine whether or not you could receive a settlement.